Efficient Vehicles & Behavior

 Electric School Bus Goal

-Grand Rapids does not have an electric school bus goal.
+Neither the City of Grand Rapids nor the local school district have set an electric school bus goal.

 EV Transit Bus Goal